His Dark Materials season 3: Release date, cast and latest news

-James McAvoy is also returning as season one's Lord Asriel after being largely absent from season two (barring a surprise cameo in the final episode), with his character playing a larger role in the book the next season is based on.
+James McAvoy is also returning as season 1's Lord Asriel after being largely absent from season 2 (barring a surprise cameo in the final episode), with his character playing a larger role in the book the next season is based on.

-The season two finale also hints at a return for season one star Lewin Lloyd (who played Lyra’s friend Roger) despite the character’s death.
+The season 2 finale also hints at a return for season 1 star Lewin Lloyd (who played Lyra’s friend Roger) despite the character’s death.
 Similarly, Lin-Manuel Miranda has been confirmed to reprise his role as Lee Scoresby despite a tragic end for the character in the season 2 finale.

 Of course, The Amber Spyglass does introduce some key new characters (including several voice roles) that will need to be introduced – and in June 2021 the BBC announced some new cast members who would be bringing these characters to life.